Fields and Field References

 When you add a site column to a list, the column definition is copied locally to the list as a list column.
 So, in the list schema, the list column is now represented by a Field element in the list schema.
 In the object model, it is represented by an SPField object.

 Also, when you add a site column to a list, the resulting list column has the same field ID as the site column.
-SharePoint Foundation uses this ID to track which list columns are "children" of a given site column.
+Windows SharePoint Services uses this ID to track which list columns are "children" of a given site column.
 This enables you to make changes to a site column and propagate those changes to all the list columns that are children of the site column.

 For more information, see Updating Site Columns.